timbeechey/opa/cran-comments.md

     et (10:11)

     "Grice" and "Thorngate" are proper names.
-    "al" and "et" are used in APA-style citation.
+    "al" and "et" are used in APA-style citation text.

 * Found the following (possibly) invalid DOIs:
     DOI: 10.1177/2158244015604192